Hash Table

 Note that state_0 through state_3, corresponding to those states that are being split-and-looked-up in the Tip5 permutation, are not stored as a single field element.
 Instead, four limbs “highest”, “mid high”, “mid low”, and “lowest” are recorded in the Hash Table.
 This (basically) corresponds to storing the result of .
 In the Hash Table, the resulting limbs are 16 bit wide, and hence, there are only 4 limbs; the split into 8-bit limbs happens in the Cascade Table.
 For convenience, this document occasionally refers to those states as if they were a single register.
 This is an alias for .

-Base Columns
+Main Columns

-The Hash Table has 67 base columns:
+The Hash Table has 67 main columns:

 • The Mode indicator, as described above.
 It takes value